Yasmani Grandal Player Props: White Sox vs. Marlins

 Yasmani Grandal At The Plate

-- In 9.8% of his games this year, he has hit a long ball, and 2.7% of his trips to the dish.
+- Looking at the 52 games he has played this season, he's went deep in five of them (9.6%), and in 2.6% of his trips to the plate.

+- Grandal has driven home a run in 12 games this season (23.1%), including more than one RBI in 9.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.